LoopKit/loopdocs/docs/operation/loop-settings/cgm.md

     ![img/shareclient.jpg](img/shareclient.jpg){width="300"}
     {align="center"}

-## Dexcom G5 and G6
+## Dexcom G5, G6, ONE

 The Dexcom G5 and G6 options only require the addition of the active transmitter ID, and the matching Dexcom app to be running on the Loop iPhone.
+Use the G6 options if you are using a Dexcom ONE CGM.

 When you change transmitters, you will need to select the `Delete CGM` button at the very bottom of the CGM info page in Loop.
 Then you will select your Dexcom system again and add the new transmitter ID.
 You cannot just tap on your old transmitter ID to update it.